Pno74/Pno74/README.md

 - 🌱 I’m currently learning Webmidi API
 - 💞️ I’m looking to collaborate on web based daw project, or contribute to the Webmidi API
 - 📫 How to reach me : kronosflyby@gmail.com
+- Currently developping : https://kronosflyby.myweb2be.com/ with the WebmidiAPI
+- See also this youtube channel : https://www.youtube.com/channel/UCwR2I07meVr9z2hEiytd97Q

+Have a nice Day ! :)

 <!---
 Pno74/Pno74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.